 Copyright law is often misinterpreted.
-We heard legends about people using pictures which do not belong to them.
-Make sure you do not make these common mistakes.
+We heard legends about people using copyrighted pictures which do not belong to them.
+Make sure you do not trust and make these common mistakes.
 Image protection has its rules.

 Stealing photos is easy but it should not escape unseen.
 Ignorantia legis non excusat – ignorance of the law is not an excuse.
 Let’s focus on the 5 MYTHS about copyright.
 You can read more about copyright TRUTHS in our Knowledge Base section.

-1) The work is not copyrighted if the ‘©’ sign is missing
+1) The work is not copyright if the ‘©’ sign is missing

 As soon as the work gets a tangible form, it is automatically copyrighted.
 It does not need to be marked with any signs like ‘©’ or a watermark.
 Once you click ‘save’, the piece is automatically copyrighted.